Dangers of Gender Modification Surgery - May 29th, Hour 2

 And it's funny.

-Well, Fox News won't put us on the air.
+Oh, Fox News won't put us on the air.

-He gets like three, four hundred thousand viewers a night.
+He gets like 300, 400,000 viewers a night.

 The guy is not doing well.

-And just like all these late night comedy shows that aren't funny but are just political.
+And just like all these late-night comedy shows that aren't funny, but are just political, you know, they're all officially on cancellation watch.

-Everybody on CNN fake news is on cancellation watch.
+Everybody on CNN, fake news, is on cancellation watch.

-Now fake Jake, who did not chronicle the way we did, or anybody else, Joe Biden's cognitive decline, is now making money off it through this book that he's trying to sell, and he's been out hawking here, there, and everywhere.
+Now, fake Jake, who did not chronicle the way we did or anybody else, Joe Biden's cognitive decline, is now making money off it through this book that he's trying to sell.

-Now all of a sudden he's criticizing Letitia James and Alvin Bragg for lawfare against Trump and the media letting it slide.
+Now, all of a sudden, he's criticizing Letitia James and Alvin Bragg for lawfare against Trump and the media letting it slide.

-They were if there was nothing but breathless hysteria on fake news CNN.
+There was nothing but breathless hysteria on fake news CNN.

 Look in the mirror, Jake, fake Jake.